FY2026 High Priority Program-Commercial Motor Vehicle (HP-CMV)

 Additional Requirements

-Eligible applicants include state and local governments, federally recognized tribal governments, public and private institutions of higher education, and nonprofit organizations with 501(c)(3) status.
-Applicants must demonstrate capacity, authority, and compliance with federal requirements.
-For-profit entities and individuals are not eligible.
+Eligible applicants include state and local governments, tribal governments, institutions of higher education, and nonprofit organizations with 501(c)(3) status.
+For-profit organizations and individuals are not eligible.
+Applicants must demonstrate capacity, comply with federal requirements, and align projects with program priorities.

 Geographic Eligibility